changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-cluster-fabric-settings.md

 <properties
-   pageTitle="Service Fabric クラスターの設定と Fabric アップグレード ポリシーのカスタマイズ | Microsoft Azure" description="この記事では、カスタマイズ可能な Fabric の設定と Fabric アップグレード ポリシーについて説明します。" services="service-fabric" documentationCenter=".net" authors="chackdan"
+   pageTitle="Customize Service Fabric cluster settings and Fabric Upgrade policy | Microsoft Azure" description="This article describes the fabric settings and the fabric upgrade policies that you can customize." services="service-fabric" documentationCenter=".net" authors="chackdan"